When you’re planning a road trip, make sure you account for these road trips tips so you can get to your destination safely and comfortably.

 3. Stay hydrated

 Keep the water supply well-stocked for maximum energy.
 “A possible downside of this, of course, is that you’ll need to make more bathroom stops,” says Breuner, who traveled to 19 states with her family in an RV in three months.
-To learn more about items to stock your car with, check out this list of 5 must-have emergency items.
+To learn more about what to bring on a road trip, check out this list of essential items and tools to keep in your car.

 5. Chew gum